-- Conduct weekly E&SC measure inspections and within 24 hours after any storm event greater than one half inch during a 24-hour period. - Inspect all outlets where stormwater discharges offsite and maintain records of inspections.
+- Conduct weekly E&SC measure inspections and within 24 hours after any storm event equal to or greater than one inch during a 24-hour period. - Inspect all outlets where stormwater discharges offsite and maintain records of inspections.

 Operation & Maintenance